slsa-framework/slsa/docs/spec/v1.0/terminology.md

 execution is independent.

-1. A tenant invokes the build by specifying *external parameters* through an interface, either directly or via some trigger.
+1. A tenant invokes the build by specifying *external parameters* through an *interface*, either directly or via some trigger.
 Usually, at least one of these parameters is a reference to a dependency, as noted below.
 2. The build platform's *control plane* interprets these external parameters, fetches an initial set of *dependencies*, initializes a *build environment*, and then starts the execution within that environment.
-3. The build then performs arbitrary steps, which might include fetching additional *dependencies*, and then writes one or more *output* artifacts.
+3. The build then performs arbitrary steps, which might include fetching additional *dependencies*, and then produces one or more *output* artifacts.
     The steps within the build environment are under the tenant's control.
-    The build platform isolates between build environments to some degree (which is measured by the SLSA Build Level).
+    The build platform isolates build environments from one another to some degree (which is measured by the SLSA Build Level).
 4. Finally, for SLSA Build L2+, the control plane outputs *provenance* describing this whole process.

-Notably, there is no formal notion of "source" in the build model, just parameters and dependencies.
-Most build platforms have an explicit "source" artifact to be built, which is often a git repository; in the build model, the reference to this artifact is a parameter while the artifact itself is a dependency.
+Notably, there is no formal notion of "source" in the build model, just external parameters and dependencies.
+Most build platforms have an explicit "source" artifact to build from, which is often a git repository; in the build model, the reference to this artifact is an external parameter while the artifact itself is a dependency.

-For examples on how this model applies to real-world build platforms, see [index of build types](/provenance/v1#index-of-build-types).
+For examples of how this model applies to real-world build platforms, see [index of build types](/provenance/v1#index-of-build-types).

 | Primary Term | Description